SthePasso/NALU2IMG/README.md

 Arithmetic Logic Units (NALU) but with addition of Independent Gates to it.
-We would like to call this architecture as Neural Arithmetic Logic Units with Independent Gates (NALUIG) that can represents numerical quantities as linear activations using: primitive arithmetic, operators, controlled by learned gates which will be independent of the input; use of separate weight matrices for the adder and multiplier.
+We would like to call this architecture as Neural Arithmetic Logic Units with Independent Gates (NALUIG) that can represents numerical quantities as linear activations using: primitive arithmetic, operators, controlled by learned gates which will be independent of the input; use of separate weight matrices for the adder and multiplier.